chrede88/home-ops/docs/setup.md

 talosctl kubeconfig -n 10.10.30.2
 ```

 The install will hang because of the missing CNI.
 This is the point where I'll install Cilium using Helm.
-See the [Talos docs](https://www.talos.dev/v1.6/kubernetes-guides/network/deploying-cilium/#method-1-helm-install).
+See the [Talos docs](https://www.talos.dev/v1.6/kubernetes-guides/network/deploying-cilium/#method-1-helm-install) for more info.

-I'll use `Helmfile` to install cilium.
-This way I can provide one values file for both the initial install as well as to flux when bootstrapping the Kubernetes cluster.
+I'll use `Helmfile` to install Cilium.
+This way I can provide one values file for both the initial install as well as to flux when bootstrapping the my cluster.

 This is the helmfile I'll use: